 when the psychiatrist is too far away to be able to attend the assessment in a timely manner (for example in DHBs which cover a large geographical area).

-Whenever possible (and particularly in the last two examples) the medical practitioner conducting the assessment should discuss the particulars of the case over the telephone with the psychiatrist.
+Whenever possible (and particularly in the last two examples) the health practitioner conducting the assessment should discuss the particulars of the case over the telephone with the psychiatrist.

-‘Suitably qualified’ is not defined, but as a minimum requirement the medical practitioner (such as a psychiatric registrar or medical officer) should have at least two years’ experience in psychiatry.
+‘Suitably qualified’ is not defined, but as a minimum requirement the health practitioner (such as a psychiatric registrar, medical officer or nurse practitioner) should have at least two years’ experience in mental health.
 In a more difficult case that requires a fine degree of judgement, a more experienced senior practitioner with a greater level of expertise is needed.
+If there is concurrent substance use, consultation with a suitably qualified addiction practitioner may be appropriate.

 It should be kept in mind that the person in charge of a hospital has the power to detain a person at a hospital for a maximum period of six hours under section 113(1) of the Act.
 If the proposed patient can be safely detained, it is preferable to detain them until the most suitable practitioner becomes available within a six-hour period.

+The Act requires that copies of certificates completed following examinations at various stages of the compulsory assessment and treatments process (sections; 10, 12, 14, 29(3) and 76), be sent to key people namely the patient, any welfare guardian of the patient, the applicant for assessment, the patient’s principal caregiver and the primary care provider who usually attends the patient.
+It is important to note that these certificates or documents can be emailed to these above-mentioned people when required.
+Section 133(3)c states that “some other electronic means” can be used.
+Post has traditionally been used, however, it may no longer be the most appropriate method of communicating with patients or others mentioned in the act.

-5.3.3 Reassessment following release from compulsory assessment
+6.4.5 Reassessment following release from compulsory assessment

 Section 10(3) of the Act notes that a further application under section 8A of the Act may be made at some time in the future.
 There may be circumstances in which a further application is required very soon after the first assessment.
 There is no time limit specified.
 A reapplication should be judged on the clinical and other information to hand.
 It should take into account the previous assessment made under section 10(3) of the Act, and the circumstances of the assessment that found the individual not to be mentally disordered at that time.